Undergraduate

 The Humber Violence Prevention Partnership (VPP) is one of 20 Violence Reduction Units (VRUs) across England and Wales, committed to leading and coordinating the local response to Serious Violence.

-Research into links between the founders of the Manchester Guardian and slavery.
+Uncovering links between transatlantic slavery and the founders of the Manchester Guardian

 Understanding how the legal enforcement of modern slavery has played out in practice.